 Unless the site supervisor specifies a higher dress code, the items below are acceptable components of the uniform for on-campus clinical rotations.
 The student is expected to dress professionally and functionally while at their clinical assignments.
-Students should also note that all clothing is expected to be clean, wrinkle free, and void of holes, patches, or frayed edges.
+Students should also note that all clothing is expected to be clean, wrinkle-free, and void of holes, patches, or frayed edges.
 Students should note the guidelines listed under each item.

 - a.
-White, orange, gray or black collared shirts - i.
-OSU Approved attire. - ii.
+Site appropriate colored collared/ t-shirts - i.
+OSU or site-approved attire. - ii.
 Shirts must not have holes, tears, or cuts in them. - iii.
-Shirts must not be excessively tight or form fitting. - iv.
+Shirts must not be excessively tight or form-fitting. - iv.
 Shirts must have sleeves. - v.
-Shirts must be tucked in. - b.
-Black or khaki pants - i.
+Shirts must be tucked in. - vi.
+Shirts should not have an excessively low-cutting V-neck. - vii.
+Site-sponsored t-shirts should be professionally presentable and only worn when deemed appropriate by the preceptor. - b.
+Site appropriate color and fabric pants - i.
+Pants must be worn no lower than waist high. - ii.
+Pants are not to have holes, frays, cuts, or tears. - iii.
+Pants are not to have lettering across the buttock region. - c.
+Site appropriate color and fabric shorts - i.
 Shorts must be at least mid-thigh in length. - ii.
-Shorts and pants must be worn no lower than waist high. - iii.
-Shorts and pants are not to have holes, frays, cuts, or tears. - iv.
-Shorts are not to have lettering across the buttock region. - c.
-Khaki / tan "Docker" type shorts and pants - i.
-Shorts must be at least mid-thigh in length. - ii.
-Shorts and pants should be worn with a belt. - iii.
-Shorts and pants must be worn no lower than waist high. - iv.
-Excessively tight or baggy shorts or pants are not appropriate. - v.
+Shorts should be worn with a belt. - iii.
+Shorts must be worn no lower than waist high. - iv.
+Excessively tight or baggy shorts are not appropriate. - v.
 "Bell-bottom" or "flared" pants are not appropriate. - vi.
-Jeans are not appropriate. - d.
-White, black, grey and orange sweatshirts - i.
-If a logo is visible it should be a TEAM SPONSORSHIP LOGO or OSU logo. - ii.
+Jeans are not appropriate at any time. - d.
+Site appropriate colored sweatshirts - i.
+If a logo is visible, it should be a TEAM SPONSORSHIP LOGO or the OSU logo. - ii.
 Sweatshirts must not have holes, frays, cuts, or tears. - iii.
-Sweatshirts should not be excessively tight or form fitting. - iv.
+Sweatshirts should not be excessively tight or form-fitting. - iv.
 Sweatshirts must have sleeves. - v.
 Excessively tight or baggy sweatshirts are not appropriate. - e.
-White, black and orange sweaters and jackets - i.
-If a logo is visible it must be a TEAM SPONSORSHIP LOGO or OSU logo. - ii.
+Site appropriate colored sweaters and jackets - i.
+If a logo is visible, it must be a TEAM SPONSORSHIP LOGO or the OSU logo. - ii.
 Sweaters and jackets are not to have holes, frays, cuts, or tears. - iii.
-Sweaters and jackets must not be excessively tight or form fitting. - iv.
+Sweaters and jackets must not be excessively tight or form-fitting. - iv.
 Excessively baggy sweaters and jackets are not appropriate. - v.
-Sweaters must not have a low cutting neckline. - f.
-Dress Shoes - i.
-Shoes must comply with OSHA standards. - ii.
-No more than a 1" heel for ladies shoes. - iii.
+Sweaters must not have a low-cut neckline. - f.
+Formal footwear - i.
+Shoes must comply with OSHA standards (i.e., closed toe, non-slip tread). - ii.
+No more than a 1" heel for ladies' shoes.

+- iii.
 Shoes must not interfere with your ability to perform your assigned duties effectively. - g.
 "Tennis" shoes or athletic-type shoes - i.
 Shoes must not have holes, frays, cuts, or tears. - ii.
-Soles of you shoes are to be in good working order.
+The soles of your shoes are to be in good working order.
 No torn or loose soles are allowed. - iii.
-Sandals, including "flip-flops" and "slides" are not appropriate and do not comply with OSHA standards. - h.
-White, orange, or black baseball-style hats - i.
-If a logo is visible it must be a OSU logo. - ii.
+Sandals, including "flip-flops" and "slides" (Crocs) are not appropriate and do not comply with OSHA standards. - h.
+Site appropriate colored baseball-style hats - i.
+If a logo is visible, it must be an OSU or site logo. - ii.
 Hats are not to be worn indoors. - iii.
 Hats are to be worn evenly on the head with the bill facing forward. - i.
-White, orange, or black stocking caps or ear warmers - i.
-If a logo is visible it must be a OSU log. - ii.
+Site appropriate colored stocking caps or ear warmers - i.
+If a logo is visible, it must be an OSU or site logo. - ii.
 Stocking caps and ear warmers are not to be worn indoors.